pybricks/pybricks.github.io/learn/flow-basics/multitasking.md

 {% include block-program.html
 path="L04_3_multitask"
-caption="TODO"
-width="70%"
+caption="You can also do multiple things at once with the Multitask block." width="80%"
 %}

-Sounds familiar?
-That's because this example is _identical_ to the program with two Start blocks from before.
+If this sounds familiar, that's because this example is _identical_ to the program with two Start blocks from before.
 What's the point then, you ask?
 To see why it is useful, add two sound blocks to create the following example:

 {% include block-program.html
 path="L04_3_multitask_sound"
-caption="TODO"
-width="70%"
+caption="With multiple Start blocks, you essentially make two whole programs run separately at the same time.
+With the Multitask block, you choose where multitasking begins and ends, which is more practical in most cases." width="80%"
 %}

 Now the robot plays a sound, runs the motor back and forth while blinking the light